-- Individual Mediclaim Policy: Under this type of policy, only the policyholder is covered against major medical expenses arising out of hospitalisation.
+- Individual Mediclaim Policy: Under this type of policy, only the policyholder is covered against major medical expenses arising out of hospitalization.

 - Family Floater Policy: The policyholder and other family members such as parents, spouse, and children are covered under this plan.

-- Group Mediclaim Policy: An employer purchases medical policy for the employees or members of the organisation under this plan.
+- Group Mediclaim Policy: An employer purchases medical policy for the employees or members of the organization under this plan.